Semicocycle discontinuities for substitutions and reverse-reading automata: Introduction

 This paper arose out of a desire to understand the dynamical meaning of the $\ell$-kernel, and also to understand what the reverse-reading automaton tells us about the dynamical system generated by $\bfu$.
-It turns out that for a special class of shift-dynamical systems, namely the {\em Toeplitz} shifts, the $\ell$-kernel is relevant.
-These shifts are generated as the shift-orbit closure of a Toeplitz {\em sequence}, i.e., one which is constructed by filling in entries of one arithmetic progression at a time, with a constant symbol, in a way such that eventually the sequence is completely specified.
+For a special class of shift-dynamical systems, namely the {\em Toeplitz shifts} (see Section \ref{sec:odometer}), the $\ell$-kernel has a familiar dynamical interpretation.
+By Theorem \ref{thm:Toeplitz}, Toeplitz shifts are guaranteed to contain at least one {\em Toeplitz sequence}, i.e., a sequence which is constructed by filling in entries of one arithmetic progression of indices at a time, with a constant symbol, in a way such that eventually the sequence is completely specified.
 The first such sequences were studied by Oxtoby \cite{Oxtoby}, who defined a Toeplitz sequence that generates a minimal shift supporting two invariant measures.

-At the other end, Jacobs and Keane \cite{Jacobs-Keane}, introduced what is possibly the simplest nontrivial Toeplitz sequence, the well-known {\em period-doubling sequence}.
-It is a substitutional fixed point, and generates a uniquely ergodic shift which has very little ``irregularity", as follows.
-Let $(X,\sigma)$ be a Toeplitz shift.
+At the other end, Jacobs and Keane \cite{Jacobs-Keane}, introduced what is possibly the simplest nontrivial Toeplitz sequence, the well-known one-sided {\em period-doubling sequence}.
+It is a substitutional fixed point, and generates a uniquely ergodic shift which has very little ``irregularity" as follows.
+Let $(X,\sigma)$ be a Toeplitz shift, where $X\subset \mathcal A^{\I}$ with $\mathcal A$ a finite set, and where $\I$ equals $\Z$ or $\N_0$.
 Not all elements in $X$ are Toeplitz sequences.
-How far away a sequence $(x_n)_{n\in \I}$ is from being Toeplitz is a function of the ``size" of the discontinuities of the {\em semicocycle} that it defines.
-Here the semicocycle is the map $n\in \I \mapsto x_n \in \mathcal A$, where the topology on $\I$ is inherited by the topology of the maximal equicontinuous factor of $(X,\sigma)$, and in this paper, $\mathcal A$ is a finite alphabet with the discrete topology.
-There is a discontinuity each time an index does not belong to an arithmetic progression that has been filled in with a constant letter in $\mathcal A$.
-The period-doubling sequence defines a semicocycle on $\mathbb Z$ with exactly one discontinuity.
+How far away a sequence $(x_n)_{n\in \I}$ is from being Toeplitz is a function of the cardinality of the set of discontinuities of the {\em semicocycle} that it defines; see Definition \ref{def:semicocycle}.
+The discontinuities of the semicocycle are strongly linked to the values that it takes on arithmetic progressions; see Lemma \ref{lem:semicocycle}.
+In Example \ref{pd_ex} we show that the one-sided period-doubling sequence defines a continuous semicocycle on $\mathbb N_0$, but any of its extensions to a two-sided sequence defines a semicocycle on $\Z$ with only one discontinuity, at $n=-1$.
+In general, Toeplitz shifts will contain non-Toeplitz elements whose semicocycle has far more discontinuities; see Example \ref{bigdiag_rrex}.